-From the Chair
+From the Chair:

-The International Stroke Conference 2015 provides unique opportunities to meet and network with colleagues from around the world with wide-ranging research interests and expertise in stroke prevention, diagnosis, treatment and rehabilitation.
-For 2015, we anticipate more than 4,000 professional attendees, as well as exhibitors displaying new stroke products and services.
+The International Stroke Conference 2016 provides unique opportunities to meet and network with colleagues from around the world with wide-ranging research interests and expertise in stroke prevention, diagnosis, treatment and rehabilitation.
+For 2016, we anticipate more than 4,300 professional attendees, as well as exhibitors displaying new stroke products and services.
 We are truly dedicated to the international nature of this conference with attendees, presenters and faculty coming from all corners of the world.

-Special symposia, debates and abstract presentations will focus on numerous topics from 21 stroke-related categories.
+The main days of ISC will have special symposia, debates and abstract presentations which will focus on numerous topics from 21 stroke-related categories.
 Sessions in clinical categories will center on community risk factors; emergency care; acute neuroimaging; acute endovascular and acute nonendovascular treatment; diagnosis of stroke etiology; cerebral large artery disease; in-hospital treatment; clinical rehabilitation and recovery; and health services, quality improvement, and patient-centered outcomes.
 Sessions in basic science categories focus on vascular biology in health and disease; basic and preclinical neuroscience of stroke recovery; and experimental mechanisms and models.
 Further specialized topics include pediatric stroke; intracerebral hemorrhage; nursing; preventive strategies; vascular cognitive impairment; aneurysms; subarachnoid hemorrhage; neurocritical care; vascular malformations; and ongoing clinical trials.

-Kyra J. Becker, MD, FAHA
+Kyra J Becker, MD, FAHA

-Chair, International Stroke Conference 2015 Program Committee
+Chair, International Stroke Conference 2016 Program Committee